jameshu-asu/NGS_pipeline_development/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The purpose of this project was to
+The purpose of this project was to gain deeper understanding of building NGS pipelines.

 <!-- GETTING STARTED -->
 ## Getting Started